Standby power hogs, aka vampire power, is the silent killer of efforts to reduce a person’s carbon footprint.

 If you have a family of four and consume about 1000-1200 kilowatts a month, that’s an annual standby consumption of 1,400 kilowatts, or about $220 a year.
 With a few minutes of thought and effort, you could probably cut that amount in half.

-We can offer a few ways to cut standby power usage without much inconvenience.
+Green Blizzard can offer a few ways to cut standby power usage (standby power hogs) without much inconvenience.
 The first challenge is to identify products that draw standby power, which isn’t always easy.
-The typical identifiers for recognizing products that draw power continuously are:

-- displaying a continuous digital output, LED status light or digital clock
+- display a continuous digital output, LED status light or digital clock

 A product with one or more of these features will use standby power.
 However, devices that don’t contain these features may still use consumer standby power.
 The only way to be certain is to measure them with a watt usage meter (consider buying or borrowing an inexpensive watt usage meter).